maalg21/visualizeGO/README.md

 looks for a change in slope from steep to gentle (an elbow) to determine the optimal number of clusters.

 For both methods, it's necessary to determine the `k_range`.
 This range includes the number of clusters in which both methods will test the groupings.
-In this case, we recommend to set this range from 1
-(*all terms are included in the same cluster*) to the number of GO-terms (*i.e., each GO-term is in a cluster of its own*).
+In this case, we set this range from 1 (*all terms are included in the same cluster*) to the number of GO-terms (*i.e., each GO-term is in a cluster of its own*).

 ```r
 set.seed(1234) # For reproducibility